 Researchers, though, did see improvements in enrollees’ mental health.

-The CDC estimates that mental illness costs the country $300 billion per year.
+The that mental illness costs the country $300 billion per year.
 This is another area for potential savings from Medicaid investments.

 Medicaid keeps many hospitals healthy